Strength Through Joy: At home and abroad

 The Leisure Time Office offered a variety of different activities and discounts for workers.
 Offering discounted ticket packages to theatres for films, musicals and plays for workers in cities, KdF also organized events to occur in rural areas by utilizing buses, called Theaterzüge, equipped with film projectors and loudspeakers as well as organizing productions using mobile stages.
-With the approval of the propaganda ministry, the Great Theatre (Großes Schauspielhaus) in Berlin was renamed the 'Theatre of the People' (Theater des Volkes) and was established as the official theatre of KdF, with numerous other KdF theatres opening in major cities.
+With the approval of the propaganda ministry, the Great Theatre (Großes Schauspielhaus) in Berlin was renamed the 'Theatre of the People' (Theater des Volkes) and was established as the official theatre of the KdF, with numerous other KdF theatres opening in major cities.
 The Adult Education Office similarly used these theatres for showings of propaganda films, alongside the film buses.
 Employing civilian performers as well as organizing performances of their own orchestras, by 1938 KdF had sponsored and offered ticket packages to performances such as As You Like It by William Shakespeare and Journey's End by R.C.
 Sherriff, but over time the performances would be replaced almost entirely by propagandistic pieces.
 Other notable performances included Wibbel the Tailor and The Land of Smiles.
 Following the declaration of total war, most musicians and performers utilized by the KdF were used for troop entertainment.